andrew/ultimate-awesome/README.md

 - [Awesome-Rust-MachineLearning](https://github.com/vaaaaanquish/Awesome-Rust-MachineLearning) - This repository is a list of machine learning libraries written in Rust.
 It's a compilation of GitHub repositories, blogs, books, movies, discussions, papers, etc. 🦀.
 - [awesome-jvm](https://github.com/deephacks/awesome-jvm) - A curated list of awesome loosely performance related JVM stuff.
 Inspired by awesome-python.
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
-- [awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) - A collection of MCP servers.
 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.
 - [football_analytics](https://github.com/eddwebster/football_analytics) - 📊⚽  A collection of football analytics projects, data, and analysis by Edd Webster (@eddwebster), including a curated list of publicly available resources published by the football analytics community.
 - [awesome-consensus](https://github.com/dgryski/awesome-consensus) - Awesome list for Paxos and friends.
 - [awesome-security-weixin-official-accounts](https://github.com/DropsOfZut/awesome-security-weixin-official-accounts) - 网络安全类公众号推荐，欢迎大家推荐.
 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
-- [awesome-cdk](https://github.com/kolomied/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [awesome-llm-kg](https://github.com/rmanluo/awesome-llm-kg) - Awesome papers about unifying LLMs and KGs.
 - [Awesome-Asset-Discovery](https://github.com/redhuntlabs/Awesome-Asset-Discovery) - List of Awesome Asset Discovery Resources.
 - [awesome](https://github.com/chartjs/awesome) - A curated list of awesome Chart.js resources and libraries.